|HomeResearchIce Core LabTeachingStudent ResearchExpeditionsLinksCV

-Sam is conducting a joint Earth Science-Engineering Senior Thesis with me and Thayer School professor Vicki May focused on advancing our ice core melter system to the next level of state-of-the-art capabilities.
-Specifically, Sam will be focused on improving our ice monitoring system, and adding new in-line meltwater analyses to give us real-time data on dust concentration and particle size, electrical conductivity, and chemical concentrations.
+Sam conducted a joint Earth Science-Engineering Senior Thesis with me and Thayer School professor Vicki May focused on advancing our ice core melter system to the next level of state-of-the-art capabilities.
+Specifically, Sam focused on improving our ice monitoring system, and adding new in-line meltwater analyses to give us real-time data on dust concentration and particle size, electrical conductivity, and chemical concentrations.
 Sam participated in our June 2013 field season in Denali National Park during which we collected two ice cores from Mt.
 Hunter to bedrock (208 m) and installed two automatic weather stations (pictured is Sam prussiking up the weather station mast with Denali in background).

 Campbell, University of

 I am a memeber of Seth's PhD committee for his

 research with Karl Kreutz at UMaine and Steve Arcone at CRREL